Intersection (album)

 Intersection is the 20th and final album by singer-songwriter Nanci Griffith.
 It was released on 20 February 2012 on Proper Records/Hell No label.
 The album was recorded in her own home studio in Nashville and includes 12 tracks including five covers.
 This was Griffith’s last studio album before her retirement from the music business in 2013 and her death in 2021.

+Critical reception

+Intersection was met with "generally favorable" reviews from critics.
+At Metacritic, which assigns a weighted average rating out of 100 to reviews from mainstream publications, this release received an average score of 67, based on 8 reviews.